 - CV building, Career Planning and Employment Assistance

 WSORC undertakes and assists in multiple research projects at any one time; from whale shark guideline introduction and identification techniques, monitoring coral and fish dynamics, to lionfish dissection classes.
 With new projects on the way, it’s difficult to give an exact agenda of what you will be involved with, as it depends on your date of arrival.

-Guided by Kate, you will be given the opportunity to gain training and experience in the following areas detailed below.
+Guided by Dan, you will be given the opportunity to gain training and experience in the following areas detailed below.